 A considerable number of malfunctions of the keyless entry systems are reported by customers and this trend will further increase as a consequence of the increase in general SRD applications operating in the existing frequency bands.

-Access to new spectrum within the band 870 MHz to 876 MHz (see note of figure 3) provides the potential for a long term solution for automotive Short Range Devices.

-Assessment of the demand (incl. possible mitigation techniques, requirements)
+Assessment of the Request (incl. possible mitigation techniques, requirements)

 In all cases of all four System Reference Documents, there is the request both for inclusion in the European Recommendation for SRD (ERC Rec 70-03) and for mandatory harmonisation within the EC, by inclusion in the EC Decision harmonising SRD use in the community 2006/771/EC.

+Section 7 of this ECC Report indicates that a number of administrations may presently have a particular difficulty in agreeing to the use of SRD in these bands as envisaged by all the SRDoc.
+Therefore, certain mitigation techniques may be necessary to satisfy the requests.
+It may be necessary to include mandatory mitigation techniques in regulation, to ensure there is a reasonable opportunity for all the requested technologies to function successfully within the limited spectrum available and to allow sharing with the existing services noted by administrations.

-Overview of the demand for spectrum
+Overview of the request for spectrum

 The original vision for the frequency bands 870-976/915-921 MHz as defined in TR 102 649-2 is given in Figs. 1 and 2.
-From the latest SRD/RFID requirements as described above, it is possible to re-draw the proposed bands 870-876 MHz and 915-921 MHz as shown in Figs. X1 and X2 below
+From the latest SRD/RFID requirements as described above, it is possible to re-draw the proposed bands 870-876 MHz and 915-921 MHz as shown in Figs. X1 and X2 below.

+Automotive apps (in specific SRD) need to be shown in overview

+All generic appl. (automotive, SM, Alarms, are all in the technology-neutral medium access DC/LDC based on application neutrality but providing predictable sharing environment.

+Use only term non-specific

+SM/M3N/home automation are specific to the extent that they operate in networks (Erik)

 .

-The updated summary of TRs outlining SRD requirements in the band 870-876 MHz
+The updated summary of TRs outlining SRD tentative proposal in the band 870-876 MHz

 Within the 870-876 MHz band the exact spectrum allocation and associated technical parameters are not well defined in the TR 102 649-2.
 There is the expectation that these parameters will become apparent during the WGSE compatibility analysis WI 41.
 It is also assumed that this work will build upon the WI 23 report that investigated the opportunities to improve spectrum efficiency for SRD allocations.